Is your ADU design complete? Then you’re probably looking for a general contractor, and that means comparing estimates, or bids.

 For the few souls who have never seen a home renovation show, here’s a word to live by: “contingency.”
 It’s generally 10-20% of a construction budget that is set aside for unforeseen expenses, which ALWAYS crop up.

 When deciding how much to set aside, consider the fluctuations in material prices and your personal cash-flow situation.
 It’s also a good idea to ask each contractor what their recent experience has been regarding wait times for permits in your jurisdiction.

 Delays, whether they’re due to materials, labor, or permitting, mean there’s going to be a gap between when you may have planned on collecting rental income from your ADU and when you are actually able to rent it out.

 These may or may not be part of the construction bids.
 They might include:

 - window treatments

 - furniture and kitchen supplies (if you plan on renting a furnished ADU)

-Your budget equals the money you have for construction, minus a budget for ancillary items and 10-20% for contingency.
+Your budget equals the money you have for construction, plus funds for ancillary items and 10-20% for contingency.